stanus74/home-assistant-saj-h2-modbus/README.md

 ## Features

 - Installation through Config Flow UI
-- Over 170 registers (power, energy, temperature sensors, ...)
+- Over 190 registers (power, energy, temperature sensors, battery ...)
 - Configurable polling interval - changeable at any time
 - Smart Modbus connection management - especially for AIO3

 - **New Feature:** Ability to switch the working mode between **Self-Consumption** and **Time-of-use-Mode** (to charge the battery with grid power) > see Configuration 3.
+- Configure Charging Time and Power

 ## Installation